-- (2) All trailers or containers not grouped shall be removed from the port area within five working days.
-Failing removal of such trailer or container within the time stated, the consignee shall pay a storage charge on the cubic measure of the contents in such trailer or container according to the rate prescribed. - (3) If such trailer or container contains goods for more than one consignee then each consignee shall pay a storage charge proportionate to the cubic contents of the goods consigned to him in such trailer or container. - (4) Carriers shall provide their own trailer or container parks for such empty trailers and containers and empty trailers and containers shall forthwith be removed from the port area to such parks upon advice from the Director that such trailer or container is empty. - 132.
-(1) Storage shall be levied on all transhipment and overlanded cargo after fourteen working days from the posted date of arrival of the vessel by which the goods were imported until the date fixed as the loading date of the co-carrying vessel.
+- 131. (1) No trailer or container shall be allowed to remain on the Islands over twentyone working days from the date of discharge from the carrier unless Customs duty is paid thereon or a bond acceptable to Customs is given. - (2) All trailers or containers not grouped shall be removed from the port area within five working days.
+Failing removal of such trailer or container within the time stated, the consignee shall pay a storage charge on the cubic measure of the contents in such trailer or container according to the rate prescribed. - (3) If such trailer or container contains goods for more than one consignee then each consignee shall pay a storage charge proportionate to the cubic contents of the goods consigned to that consignee in such trailer or container. - (4) Carriers shall provide their own trailer or container parks for such empty trailers and containers and empty trailers and containers shall forthwith be removed from the port area to such parks upon advice from the Director that such trailer or container is empty.